Transferring between sparse and dense matching via probabilistic reweighting: Experiments

 \subsection{Analysis of Sparse LoFTR}

-We further analyze the computational cost and accuracy of reweighted LoFTR in \cref{sec:relative_pose} with varying sparsity levels.
+We further analyze the computational cost and accuracy of reweighted LoFTR evaluated in \cref{sec:relative_pose} with varying sparsity levels.

-Through the pipeline in \cref{sec:sparsity_transfer_method}, we conduct sparse training on two score heads for the indoor and outdoor versions of LoFTR, separately.
-Each score head consists of two convolution layers and takes coarse feature map as input.
+Through the pipeline in \cref{sec:sparsity_transfer_method}, we conduct sparse training on score heads for the indoor and outdoor versions of LoFTR, separately.
+Each score head consists of two convolutional layers and takes a coarse feature map as input.
 The coarse matching module of LoFTR is reweighted during sparse training and pruning.
-Then we evaluate the networks at different training stages on corresponding test sets and record the feature proportion, FLOPs, and MACs after sparse pruning.
+Then we evaluate the networks at varying sparsity levels using different score heads on corresponding test sets and record the feature proportion, FLOPs, and MACs after sparse pruning.

 The results are presented in \cref{table:sparsity_analysis}.
 It can be observed that, due to the use of linear attention, its computational cost is proportional to its sparsity.
 The matcher trained on ScanNet achieves higher sparsity compared to that trained on MegaDepth, attributed to differences in texture richness between the datasets.
 The AUC decay on ScanNet is less significant for low thresholds, suggesting that sparse matching better preserves accuracy on simpler image pairs.
 In contrast, the AUC decay on MegaDepth is consistent across different thresholds for sparse matching.
 The score maps and corresponding qualitative results are shown in \cref{fig:loftr_sparse}.
-When the proportion of retained features is higher, the score head behaves like edge detector.
-When the proportion is lower, the score maps undergo further reduction and the score head acts like point detector.
+When the proportion of retained features is higher, the score head behaves like an edge detector.
+When the proportion is lower, the score maps undergo further reduction and the score head acts like a point detector.
 As the sparsity level varies, sparse LoFTR transfers between edge-based and point-based matching.